St Joseph's Roman Catholic Church, Leigh

-St Joseph's Church is an active Roman Catholic church on Chapel Street in Bedford, Leigh in Greater Manchester, England.
+St Joseph's Church is an active Roman Catholic church in, Leigh in Greater Manchester, England.
 It is in the parish of St Edmund Arrowsmith.
 It has been designated by English Heritage as a Grade II listed building.

 History

 After the Reformation when the Church of England left the Catholic Church several recussant families in Leigh kept the 'Old Faith'.
 Mass was heard in secret at Bedford Hall, Hopecarr and Hall House.
 Ambrose Barlow carried out priestly duties in the parish while living at Morleys Hall in Astley.

 Father John Penketh, the first Jesuit priest in Bedford in 1678 was imprisoned in Lancaster.
 John Shaw built the old chapel from which Chapel Street is named in 1778.
 One of his successors, Father John Reeve who served from 1828 until 1840, built the school.
 The brick-built chapel was replaced by St Joseph's Church which opened on 3 May 1855.
 Father John Middlehurst raised funds for construction of the nave, chancel and tower base and his successor, Father James Fanning completed the tower in 1878.
 Among the priests to serve the parish was the poet Gerard Manley Hopkins who arrived in 1879.